-2. A project outline in which the applicant specifies a research area that they would like to develop, justifies its relevance and discusses which theories, methods and materials may be used.
-The project outline is assessed on the basis of the following criteria: a) ability to formulate research questions/scientific problems, b) familiarity with previous and current research in the area, c) independence and originality, d) whether the formulated problems are linked to current research and whether they are relevant in relation to the opportunities presented by the material, e) whether the described methods for collection and analysis of data are adequate, and f) whether the project plan is deemed realistic with respect to feasibility within the framework of the programme.
+- 2. A project outline in which the applicant specifies a research area that they would like to develop, justifies its relevance and discusses which theories, methods and materials may be used.
+The project outline is assessed on the basis of the following criteria: - Ability to formulate a research question relevant to the field of Ethnology. - Familiarity with previous and current research in the area. - Adequate choices of theory and method and methodological awareness in relation to the investigation at hand. - Feasibility within the third-cycle study programme.
+The project outline also provides the basis for assessing the Department's capacity to provide a supervisor with appropriate competence in the research area specified.